 All presented full papers will be considered by the Program Committee for Outstanding Paper Awards.
 There will also be an award for Outstanding Student/Startup Paper (therefore, please indicate with your submission if the primary author is a full-time student/entrepreneur).
 Furthermore, about 20% of the participants are awarded the Critical Thinking Award.

-Authors are invited to submit an abstract of at most 2000 characters (spaces included) by 28 February 2019.
+Authors are invited to submit an abstract of at most 2000 characters (spaces included) by 7th of March 2019.

 The abstracts should be written in English and submitted to email@example.com.
 Please use the Fake Intelligence template.

-Writers will be notified of acceptance by 10 March 2019.
+Writers will be notified of acceptance by 15 March 2019 (extended).

 Proceedings paper submission